 A blood transfusion is used to provide a person with donated blood via intravenous injection.
 Different blood components can be delivered through this procedure.
-In sickle cell anemia patients, a blood transfusion is used to provide normal red blood cells to the patient’s body.
-Red blood cell transfusions help against anemia and to lessen the blood’s viscosity, allowing it to flow more freely so as to easy disease symptoms and prevent complications.
+In sickle cell disease patients, a blood transfusion is used to provide normal red blood cells to the patient’s body.
+Red blood cell transfusions help lessen anemia and reduce the blood’s viscosity, allowing it to flow more freely and ease disease symptoms and prevent complications.

 There are two different kinds of red blood cell transfusions: simple transfusions and exchange transfusions.
 Simple transfusions are used to deliver additional healthy red blood cells to the patient’s body, while exchange transfusions exchange the patient’s sickle-shaped blood cells with healthy ones — lowering the concentration of sickle cells without increasing blood viscosity.

 Simple transfusions are typically given in intervals, possibly once or twice a month, to maintain a healthy proportion of normal to sickle red blood cells.

 Transfusions can also be divided into acute, long-term, and short-term transfusions.
 Acute transfusions are given briefly before surgery, short-term transfusions are given to assist a pregnancy, and long-term transfusions are given to prevent complications such as strokes.

 Transfusions are either performed to increase the blood’s oxygen-carrying capacity in case of severe anemia or to decrease the viscosity of the blood.